Frederica Academy is an independent school on Saint Simons Island serving students from Pre-Kindergarten through Twelfth

 Frederica Academy is a premier Pre-Kindergarten through 12th grade college preparatory school on Saint Simons Island.
-It is the only NAIS School between Jacksonville and Savannah and it is accredited by the Southern Association of Colleges and Schools (SAIS) and the Secondary School Admissions Test Board.
+It is the only NAIS School between Jacksonville and Savannah and it is accredited by the Southern Association of Colleges and Schools (SAIS)/AdvancED.
 Our five decades have been founded on nurturing, enriching and preparing students for the grade levels that lie ahead and the life experiences that await.
 The bond that connects our caring faculty to students throughout their academic life adds profoundly to our students' preparedness.

 A focus on each student is the hallmark of the Frederica Academy experience.
 Our student-teacher ratio of 8:1 ensures a learning environment that maximizes individual needs and potential.
 Academic Centers for each division offer customized support in every grade.
 In shaping life-long learners, we combine traditional classroom settings with innovative teaching methods.

 Frederica brings the resources of larger schools to a small school setting.
 We offer more than a dozen AP courses, college dual enrollment, and online learning for students.
 Integrated, technology-based programs, such as Chromebooks for all students in grades 3-12, and project-based learning initiatives prepare students for today's challenging college environments.
 Frederica students achieve significantly higher scores on tests that colleges value most: SAT, ACT.
 For the 2019-2020 school year, 79 students took one or more AP exams, for a total of 157 Exams.
 81% of students scored at least a 3 or higher on one or more AP Exams.
 11 students received the distinction of AP Scholar, 6 AP Scholar with Honors, and 9 AP Scholar with Distinction.

 Our school is a vibrant and interconnected community of educators, learners, and experiences.
 Campus-wide relationships that connect ages and grades to promote opportunities to work and learn together are a tradition at Frederica Academy.
 Our integrated curriculum promotes seamless transitions for students from year to year.